Haifa3D/hand-scan/README.md

 # Hand-Scan
-In this project we created a low-cost 3D scanner of hands for digital fitting of prosthetic hands.
+In this project we created a low-cost 3D scanner for digital fitting of prosthetic hands.

 ## Requirements